Supermagnum/openrepeater/README.md

 Complete authenticated control system for amateur radio repeaters using cryptographic signatures and GNU Radio.

+## Important: This System Does NOT Encrypt Anything

+**This system DOES NOT encrypt anything.** All frames are transmitted in the clear and can be read by anyone monitoring the frequency.

+### Signing vs. Encryption

+**Signing** and **encryption** are fundamentally different:

+- **Signing**: Provides authentication and integrity verification.
+The signature is mathematical proof that a command was signed by an authorized operator's private key.
+The command content itself remains readable by anyone.

+- **Encryption**: Hides the content of messages so only authorized parties can read them.
+This system does NOT use encryption.

+**ALL frames are transmitted in the clear:**
+- Command frames contain readable ASCII text
+- Signature frames contain the digital signature (mathematical proof of authenticity)
+- Anyone monitoring the frequency can read the command content
+- The signature only proves who sent it, it does not hide what was sent

+This design ensures compliance with amateur radio regulations that prohibit encrypted communications on amateur bands.
+The system provides authentication (proving who sent the command) without encryption (hiding what was sent).

 ## Overview

 This system enables licensed operators to remotely control repeater settings using cryptographically-signed commands transmitted via radio.
 It eliminates the need for dangerous trips to remote mountain repeater sites in harsh weather conditions.